hydrodynamicstability/Invitation-to-Hydrodynamics/histphysics.md

 - E. M. Purcell, 1977:  Life at low Reynold number.  *American Journal of Physics*, 45:  3-11.

 - H. Rouse and S. Ince, 1957:  *History of Hydraulics*.
 State University of Iowa.

+- P. G. Saffman and M. Delbruck, 1975:  Brownian motion in biological membranes.  *Proceedings of the National Academy of Sciences USA*, 72:  3111-3113.

 - A. Shapere and F. Wilczek,1987:  Self-propulsion at low Reynolds number.  *Physical Review Letters*, 58:  2051-2054.